 Simple: assign 1–5, report mean per item.Rigorous: treat as ordinal; report median and mode; use non-parametric tests (Mann-Whitney U) for comparisons.Composite scores: sum/average related items; check Cronbach's alpha (≥0.7 = acceptable).Common mistakes

-Double-barreled items.Loaded language.Imbalanced response options.Forcing a midpoint when one isn't natural.Surveys over 30 items (drop-off).[Multiple Choice vs Open-Ended](/blog/multiple-choice-vs-open-ended)[Open-Ended vs Closed-Ended Questions](/blog/open-ended-vs-closed-ended-questions)[How to Write Good Quiz Questions](/blog/how-to-write-good-quiz-questions)Build a Likert survey →
+Double-barreled items.Loaded language.Imbalanced response options.Forcing a midpoint when one isn't natural.Surveys over 30 items (drop-off).[Multiple Choice vs Open-Ended](/blog/multiple-choice-vs-open-ended)[Open-Ended vs Closed-Ended Questions](/blog/open-ended-vs-closed-ended-questions)[How to Write Good Quiz Questions](/blog/how-to-write-good-quiz-questions)What a Likert scale measures

 Ready to create your first quiz?